-- 8.1 Consider the business case provided by the manager; - 8.2 If there is agreement that the case should be considered, ask your Finance team to do an assessment. - 8.3 Once the financial assessment has been done, consider that alongside: if there is a business benefit to the Council; how it supports workforce planning and succession planning; the operational impact on the service; the impact on the work of rest of the team; how the employee will manage reduced duties; how the duties that the employee will no longer be doing will be distributed; and the employee's final retirement date, if known. - 8.4 If the case can be supported, write back to the employee, confirming approval; - 8.5 If the case cannot be supported, write back to the employed, confirming the reasons for not approving.
+- 8.1 Consider the business case provided by the manager. - 8.2 If there's agreement that the case should be considered, ask your Finance team to complete an assessment. - 8.3 Once the financial assessment has been done, consider that alongside the following: - business benefit to the Council, - how it supports workforce and succession planning, - operational impact on the service, - impact on the work of the rest of the team, - how the employee will manage reduced duties, - how the employee's former duties will be distributed, - the employee's final retirement date, if known. - 8.4 If the case can be supported, write back to the employee, confirming approval. - 8.5 If the case cannot be supported, write back to the employed, confirming the reasons for not approving.

-9 Flexible Retirement: Finance Responsibilities
+9 Flexible retirement: finance responsibilities